FAQ on Ayurveda and burnout support

 Is it compatible with medical treatment?

-Yes — Ayurveda is a complementary approach and can be integrated alongside existing medical care.
+Yes — Ayurveda is a complementary approach that can be integrated alongside existing medical care.

-It does not replace diagnosis or treatment prescribed by your doctor.
-Medical follow-up should always be maintained as advised.
-Ayurveda operates on another level: supporting your health.
+It does not replace a medical diagnosis or treatment.
+Any medical follow-up prescribed by your doctor should be continued as indicated.

-Even in the presence of chronic conditions or ongoing treatment, the goal is not to “treat disease” but to strengthen your physical and emotional resources, improving quality of life.
+Even in the presence of a chronic condition or ongoing treatment, the aim is not to treat the disease itself, but to strengthen the resources of body and mind in order to support stability and day-to-day quality of life.

 Are there any side effects?